 “like newborn babies, long for the pure milk of the word, so that by it you may grow in respect to salvation” 1 Peter 2:2

-I’m a witness that when we pray for spiritual things that will draw us closer to Christ, and conform us into His image, God will answer that prayer.
+I’m a witness that when we pray for spiritual things that will draw us closer to Christ, and conform us to His image, God will answer that prayer.

 Being a part of a Bible-based church is of utmost importance.
 A church that holds Scripture in high regard, teaches the full-counsel of God, and is governed by and submits to the authority of Scripture.
 A church that teaches sound doctrine, that exalts Christ (not self, not the pastor, not prosperity, not works based salvation).